SkyForgerUK/Project_2_RPSSL/README.md

 <br>

 - To easily chose one of the options..
-    - Three clickable cards holding the familiar "Rock Paper Scissors" symbols are easely visible under the dynamic text area.
+    - Three clickable cards holding the familiar "Rock Paper Scissors" symbols are easily visible under the dynamic text area.

  <details>
   <summary>Three cards screenshot</summary>